Skip to main content

 About the Mining Association of British Columbia

 MABC is the voice of the British Columbia’s steelmaking coal, metal and mineral producers, smelters and advanced development companies.
-Our industry benefits all British Columbians and supports more than 35,000 jobs and 3,500 small, medium, and First Nation affiliated businesses in every corner of the province through an annual spend of nearly $4 billion on goods and services.
+Our industry benefits all British Columbians and supports more than 35,000 jobs and nearly 4,000 small, medium, and First Nation affiliated businesses in every corner of the province through an annual spend of $3.7 billion on goods and services.
 Our members’ products have among the lowest carbon footprints globally and are helping the world transition to a cleaner, low-carbon future; safely and responsibly.

 About the Mining Suppliers Association of British Columbia